netdata/netdata/packaging/installer/methods/cloud-providers.md

 You can often confirm a firewall issue by querying the dashboard while connected to the instance via SSH: `curl http://localhost:19999/api/v1/info`.
 If you see JSON output, Netdata is running properly.
-If you try the same `curl` command from a remote IP, and it fails, it's likely that a firewall is blocking your requests.
+If you try the same `curl` command from a remote system, and it fails, it's likely that a firewall is blocking your requests.

-### Google Cloud Platform (GCP)
+#### Google Cloud Platform (GCP)

 To add a firewall rule, go to the [Firewall rules page](https://console.cloud.google.com/networking/firewalls/list) and click **Create firewall rule**.
 Read GCP's [firewall documentation](https://cloud.google.com/vpc/docs/using-firewalls)